mpater59/tbd-workshop-1/tasks-phase1.md

     SELECT * FROM demo.shakespeare ORDER BY sum_word_count DESC LIMIT 5;
     ```
-    Disclamer: We used this code from README.md (with the bucket name changed) but before we could use it we first had to run fixed spark-job.py from task 13.
+    Disclaimer: We used this code from README.md (with the bucket name changed) but before we could use it we first had to run fixed spark-job.py from task 13.
 Running this job allowed to save the appropriate data in .orc format to our bucket, which allowed us to execute the above BigQuery.

     ***why does ORC not require a table schema?***